 Boomsday Project Quest Warrior Deck List

 Vs Fast Decks

-Important: You do not want to keep Fire Plume's Heart against Aggro!
-Always keeping your Quest is a common mistake – you often want to mulligan it away.
+Important: You do not always want to keep Fire Plume's Heart against Aggro!
+Keeping your Quest no matter what is a common mistake – you often want to mulligan it away.
 A good example would be Odd Paladin – Quest is absolutely pointless in that matchup.
-Even if you finish it in time, the flood of tokens will make your new Hero Power almost useless.
-Tempo Mage is another example – it’s a matchup in which you win by surviving, and 2 Armor Hero Power is much better for that matter.
-If they don’t get Aluneth, you outarmor them, and if they do, you just need to stall long enough for fatigue to kill them – of course, 8 damage Hero Power might come handy sometimes, but you will have a higher win rate by getting an extra card in mulligan.
+Even if you finish it in time, the flood of tokens will make your new Hero Power much worse than the +4 Armor one.
+Odd Rogue is another example – it’s a matchup which you win by outlasting them, and +4 Armor Hero Power is much better for that.
+If they don’t get a good Myra’s Unstable Element, you win once they run out of resources.
+Of course, 8 damage Hero Power might come handy sometimes, but you will have a higher win rate by getting an extra card in mulligan instead.

 Higher Priority (keep every time):

 - Town Crier – Great 1-drop, 1/2 that draws a card is absolutely amazing.
 It’s the main reason why you play Rush minions.